 Industries and websites vary widely.
 Some industries will naturally have a higher bounce rate than others.

-For example, an ecommerce website will likely have a lower bounce rate than a marketing landing page.
 The reason being, a lot of people are likely to browse an ecommerce website even if they don’t plan on making a purchase.
 This means they’ll view more than one web page hence a lower bounce rate.

 This said, a good bounce rate is relative.
 It’ll vary from website to website.